Website Nevada State College

 Possession of, or eligibility for, an unencumbered Registered Nurse license in Nevada

-Proof of scholarly and/or creative activities consistent with a tenure-track faculty rank with rank to be assigned at time of hire
+Proof of creative activities consistent with a lecturer rank

-Commitment to creating a scholarly environment that supports students while holding them accountable for meeting minimum expectations
+Commitment to creating an academic environment that supports students while holding them accountable for meeting minimum expectations

 Commitment to the promotion of Caring Science in every interaction with faculty, staff, students, and stakeholders